mourad1081/natural-language-processing/README.md

-# natural-language-processing
+# Natural language processing - 2017/2018
-All the assignments and material for the course of Natural Language Processing 2017/2018
+- This repository will contains all the assignments and materials for the course of Natural Language Processing 2017/2018